fiskaltrust/rollout-doc/middleware/README.md

 ![anbindungs-varianten-Legende](images/legend-variants.png)

 #### Cash register with hardware TSE
-In the classic connection variant, the POSSystem is located in the local environment of the outlet and a hardware TSE is connected directly to the POSSystem, e.g. via USB or micro SD.
+In the classic connection variant, the POS-System is located in the local environment of the outlet and a hardware TSE is connected directly to the POS-System, e.g. via USB or micro SD.

 ![anbindungs-variante-scu-hw-tse](images/connection-scu-hw-tse.png)